Irish factories Act in 1955 position on explosions:

 To comply you must:

 My last comment on this new challenge is that more than 2000 incidents of gas, mist and dust/air atmospheres occur annually in Europe, causing injuries, loss in production, plant damage and even death.
-This is not acceptable and the introduction of the ATEX regulations should be welcomed.
+This is not acceptable and the introduction of the ATEX and DSEAR regulations should be welcomed.

 There are many organisations suddenly offering products and services which can help you through this, but make sure they are reputable with a history in explosion prevention and protection.